Mining and Materials Engineering

 |The M.Sc.
 (Thesis) degree is open to graduates holding the B.Sc. degree in Chemistry, Materials Science, Physics, Geology, or related fields.|

-Direct Transfer from a Master's to a Ph.D. – Students enrolled in a master's program (thesis) may transfer into the Ph.D. program without obtaining a master's degree if they have satisfied the following:
+Direct Transfer from a Master's to a Ph.D. – Students enrolled in a master's program (thesis) may transfer into the Ph.D. program without obtaining a master's degree if they have:

-- they have been in the master's program for less than 15 months;
+- been in the master's program for less than 12 months;

-- they have passed with the minimum CGPA of 3.6 at least three of the required master's courses, and given one seminar with a minimum grade of A-;
+- passed with the minimum CGPA of 3.6 at least three of the required master's courses, and given one seminar with a minimum grade of A-;

-- they have obtained a letter of recommendation from their supervisor.
+- obtained a strong letter of recommendation from their supervisor.

 Direct Entry from B.Eng. to Ph.D.